 The Bible clearly teaches that water baptism is important in the life of a follower of Jesus because it is God’s way for a person to go public with their decision to follow Jesus.
 It is a statement to family, friends & the church that a person has chosen to begin a relationship with Jesus Christ & desires to live his/her life in a way that pleases God.
 It is important to understand that baptism does not make us followers of Jesus.
 Becoming a follower of Jesus is only possible as we confess our sins to God; express our belief that Jesus is the Son of God, died on the cross & rose again from the dead three days later; commit to follow His teachings & live them out in our daily lives; & as we pray & express to Jesus our heartfelt desire to become one of His followers.

-- Click here to complete the application.
-Applications are also available at the Information Center in the church lobby.
-If you pick up an application, please return the completed form to the church by placing it in the offering basket during one of the worship services, dropping it off at Connection Point following one of the worship services, or mailing it to 801 Park Street, Waynesboro, PA 17268.
+Complete the ONLINE Baptism Application.
+Baptism Applications are also available at Connection Point in the church lobby.
+If you pick up an application, please return the completed form to the church by placing it in the offering basket during one of the worship services, dropping it off at Connection Point following one of the worship services, or mailing it to 912 South Potomac Street, Waynesboro, PA 17268.

 When should I be baptized?